 Welcome to the website of the solid-state NMR research group supervised by Patrick van der Wel, since Aug.
 2018 at the Zernike Institute for Advanced Materials of the University of Groningen.
-We specialize in state-of-the-art solid-state NMR (ssNMR) spectroscopy, which we use to probe the structure and dynamics of nano-sized assemblies.
-One biophysical focus of our research is studying the molecular causes of neurodegenerative diseases, and the role of protein misfolding, protein deposition, and mitochondrial protein-lipid interactions therein (see below).
-At the same time we also use similar methods to understand the structure-function relationships behind other non-biological assemblies.
-Our research is made possible by funding from the CHDI Foundation, Campagneteam Huntington and the NIH, along with institutional support from the University of Groningen.
+Our group is one of the chemistry-oriented research groups of the Zernike Institute, with research interests cross the boundaries of physical chemistry, biochemistry/biophysics, analytical chemistry, and materials science.
+We specialize in state-of-the-art solid-state NMR (ssNMR) spectroscopy, which is a we use to probe the chemical composition, structure and dynamics of nano-sized assemblies.
+One focus of our research is studying the molecular causes of neurodegenerative diseases, and the role of protein misfolding, protein deposition, and mitochondrial protein-lipid interactions therein (see below).
+At the same time we also use similar methods to understand the structure-function relationships behind materials and different types of non-biological assemblies.
+Our research is made possible by funding from the NWO, CHDI Foundation, Campagneteam Huntington, EHDN, and the NIH, along with support from the University of Groningen.

 Self-assembling nanomaterials.